groovy-sky/azure-spoke-checker/README.md

 ## Introduction

+Azure Spoke Checker is a web app for Azure Virtual Network connectivity check tool.
+Using it, you can evaluate Virtual Network's (aka Spoke) connected to central Virtual Network (aka Hub) in Microsoft Azure Cloud.
+You can easily

-Azure Spoke Checker is a web application, built using Golang, designed to streamline and automate the validation of a Spoke Virtual Network (VNet) within a Hub-Spoke topology in Microsoft Azure.
+web application, built using Golang, designed to streamline and automate the validation of a Spoke Virtual Network (VNet) within a Hub-Spoke topology in Microsoft Azure.
 For those unfamiliar with the term, a Hub-Spoke topology is a network configuration where a central 'Hub' VNet communicates with multiple 'Spoke' VNets, akin to the hub and spokes of a bicycle wheel.

+Azure Spoke Checker was designed to:

+* Increase efficiency and accuracy by automating manual checks of network configurations, saving time and reducing errors.
+* Promote compliance and security by verifying important network settings such as UDRs, NSGs, and DNS.
+* Assist in troubleshooting and diagnostics by uncovering potential issues with connectivity or configuration.
+* Provide reporting and documentation of the Spoke VNet's configuration for reference and auditing purposes.

 ## Overview